How this documentation works

 This page is the center piece of BacMedia.
 It displays basically every information we have for the selected medium, e.g. all corresponding solutions, the recipes, and instructions.

-A toolbox on top helps you navigate through media, see all BacDive strains that grow on this medium, adjust the final volume of the medium by a fold-change, or download the medium recipe as PDF.
+A toolbox on top helps you navigate through media or download the medium recipe as PDF.
 On the left-hand side, the medium recipe is listed.
-You find the name of the medium and some additional information, e.g. the final pH.
-Some general remarks are shown below, if there are any.
-Then follows a list of all solutions needed to prepare this medium.
+It consits of a list of all solutions needed to prepare this medium.
 This list starts with the main solution.
 From here on out, all other solutions and ingredients are listed, meaning if you want to prepare a medium, this is the right place to start.
-On the right-hand side, additional information is given, e.g. the final medium composition, cultivation metadata and the gas composition.
+On the right-hand side, additional information is given, e.g. metadata on pH and media type, strains that grow on this medium, the final medium composition, cultivation metadata and the gas composition.
+If you have tipps or remarks for the medium, you can also leave a comment.

 If you have questions regarding the media or the interface, feel free to contact me.Example